reymon359/how-to-live/docs/The simpler the better/index.md

-# The simpler the better
+# The simpler, the better

 When you are facing a problem, look for the simplest solution for it.